3E Program for Social Justice and Change

 75 % of students increased in empathy

-Our 3E Program students learned about the Tuskegee Syphilis Experiment conducted on Black men.
-This study was the longest non-therapeutic experiment on human beings in medical history.
-After the experiment was exposed, guidelines were put in place to prevent anything like this from happening again.
+As part of our 3E Program, students explored a significant chapter in African American history — the Tuskegee Syphilis Experiment.
+Conducted on Black men without their consent, it was the longest non-therapeutic medical experiment in history.
+After its exposure, ethical guidelines were established to prevent such injustices from occurring again, marking a pivotal moment in medical ethics and civil rights.
 As a class, we reviewed the Medical Code of Ethics established by the American Medical Association.
 We found a clause that still leaves room for discrimination.
 We decided to collectively write a letter to the AMA to address the loophole, in hopes of making a change.
 The AMA President, Jesse M. Ehrenfeld, responded to our letter to let us know what the AMA is doing to address the problem.

 “Treatment for Bad Blood”